AO-Grasp: Articulated Object Grasp Generation: Introduction

 We show, in simulation and through zero-shot transfer to the real-world (Fig. \ref{fig:teaser}c), that \ourName{} generates actionable grasps on articulated objects with diverse handle geometries and articulation axes, even on categories not seen in training. \ourName{} also generates grasps for objects in both closed and open joint configurations and viewed from varied camera angles.
-In simulation, we show that \ourName{} achieves an average $44.8\%$ success rate across unseen instances from both train and test categories, while a rigid object grasping baseline CGN \cite{Sundermeyer-2021-CGN} and articulated object interaction baseline Where2Act \cite{Mo-2021-W2A} achieve average success rates of $31.5\%$ and $2.46\%$, respectively.
-We also show that AO-Grasp is more robust than baselines to partial point clouds captured across a wide range of camera viewpoints.
+In simulation, we show that \ourName{} achieves an average $45.0\%$ success rate across unseen instances from both train and test categories, while a rigid object grasping baseline CGN \cite{Sundermeyer-2021-CGN} and articulated object interaction baselines VAT-Mart \cite{Wu_2022-VATMART} and Where2Act \cite{Mo-2021-W2A} achieve average success rates of $35.0\%$, $5.21\%$, and $3.9\%$ respectively.
 In the real-world, we compare \ourName{} and CGN on a custom-built re-configurable cabinet with 4 handles and 4 articulation axes, 2 microwaves, a toaster oven, prismatic-jointed drawer, and cardboard box.
 On 120 real-world scenes, \ourName{} produces successful grasps on 67.5\% of scenes, while CGN only produces successful grasps on 33.3\% of scenes.